 Tony had already done extensive repairs to the boat’s stem/keel, installed several new floor timbers, and replaced keel bolts.
 He also fitted many “sister frames” where the old ones had deteriorated (see picture).
 All the paint was stripped off the hull and caulking material removed from between the seams (“reefing out the seams.”).
 Tony then repaired several of the plank seams; from finding different caulking and paying materials removed he could tell that Dorothy’s seams had never been completely reefed and re-caulked, but rather “spot caulked” over the years where problems had occurred.

 Dorothy is now back in Tony’s workshop where over the next several months he will be caulking the seams with a combination of oakum and cotton and “paying” them with putty.
 He will be doing many other tasks including installing and varnishing a new rub rail, fitting and chain plates (metal plate on deck to take shrouds), inspecting the bowsprit, sanding, priming and painting the hull including the toe rail, preparing and repainting the cockpit, and refinishing and varnishing all exterior bright work.
 Dorothy’s interior was always spartan; Tony will be fitting two bench seats in the cabin and suitable floorboards.
-Tony uses top quality products; the work is planned to bring the boat to top-notch static display condition.

 These photos show Dorothy back in Tony’s workshop for restoration work to continue.